-The fungus Heterobasidion annosum species complex is common pathogens that causes root and but rot in conifer plantations and natural forests throughout the northern hemisphere.
+The Heterobasidion annosum species complex are common fungal pathogens that cause root and butt rot in conifer plantations and natural forests throughout the northern hemisphere.

 Fruit body of Heterobasidion sp.
-Photo by Jonàs Oliva.
+Photo: Jonàs Oliva.